-Select the question mark icon in the taskbar.
+Select the question mark icon (select products only) in the taskbar.

-- 2. Select Troubleshooting and fixes. - 3.
+- 2. Select Troubleshooting and fixes (select products only) or Fixes & Diagnostics. - 3.
 Select Diagnostics, and then select HP PC Hardware Diagnostics Windows. - 4.
-When the tool opens, select the type of diagnostic test that you want to run, and then follow the onscreen instructions. - NOTE: To stop a diagnostic test, select Cancel.
+When the tool opens, select the type of diagnostic test that you want to run, and then follow the on-screen instructions.

+NOTE: To stop a diagnostic test, select Cancel.